Is Online Sports Betting Legal in Tennessee?

-Quite interesting to note, in terms of the legislature's ruling, is that not only was the state’s attorney originally opposed to allowing DFS in the state, he was then overwhelming voted against in the senate by a landslide 27-2 margin in favor of passing the ruling.
+Quite interesting to note, in terms of the legislature’s ruling, is that not only was the state’s attorney originally opposed to allowing DFS in the state but was also then overwhelming voted against in the Senate by a landslide 27-2 margin in favor of passing the ruling.

 This is yet another stepping stone to a potential shift in Tennessee’s current anti-sports gambling landscape.

 Is There No Deposit Sports Betting in Tennessee?

 Given that online sports betting is still illegal, there are no bonuses whatsoever.
 However, in the event that online sports betting becomes legal, residents of Tennessee can expect a similar approach to what other states are currently offering.

 In states with legal betting like New Jersey, New Mexico, and Rhode Island, gamblers get special incentive bonuses when they sign up.
 These can sometimes include no deposit bonuses or free bets.

 If legal sports betting comes to Tennessee we expect a similar system of incentives.

 What Is the Future of Online Sports Betting in Tennessee?

 Immediately after the repeal of PASPA by the Supreme Court, Tennessee state senator Brian Kelsey had this to say on his twitter account: